Jennifer S. Kovar, Co-Chair

 Melody Walker Secretary

-Melody Walker is Director of Communications for Olin Business School at Washington University in St. Louis.
-She has worked in marketing and public affairs at WashU and SLU since moving to St. Louis 10 years ago.
-Her previous career as a radio reporter and producer included stints in Paris, Chicago and New York where she was the Bureau Chief for the public radio business program Marketplace.
-Melody recalls her first job at WNYC radio, while in college, involved reporting for a brand new show called “Senior Edition.”
+Melody Walker is the economic development reporter for St. Louis Public Radio.
+Her previous career as a radio reporter and producer included stints in Paris, Chicago and New York where she was the Bureau Chief for the public radio business program Marketplace; more recently she served as director of communications at Washington University in St. Louis, Olin Business School.
+Melody recalls her first job at WNYC radio, while in college, involved reporting for a new show called “Senior Edition.”
 The show covered the active lives of older New Yorkers from Gray Panthers to Broadway actors and social scientists who kept warning about a near future with a huge generation of aging baby boomers and how we must prepare for a society with people living longer, productive lives.
-That future has arrived and Melody is pleased to be a part of STL Village that provides a positive network for older adults to remain connected and involved in a multi-generational community.
-Melody is the proud mother of two delightful millenials who left the nest in time to make room for her octogenarian mother to move in and enjoy life in the Central West End.
+That future has arrived and Melody is pleased to be a part of STL Village, dedicated to providing a positive network for older adults to remain connected and involved in a multi-generational community.
+Melody is the proud mother of two delightful millennials who left the nest in time to make room for her octogenarian mother to move in and enjoy life in the Central West End.

 Gail A. Brown Treasurer